What is a Certified Financial Planner (CFP)?

-Certified Financial Planner (CFP) is a professional designation attained by a person who has successfully completed the requirements of the Certified Financial Planner Board.
+Certified Financial Planner (CFP) is a professional designation attained by a financial planner or advisor who has successfully completed the requirements set by the Certified Financial Planner Board.

 The CFP is a respected designation that denotes a person is a competent, professional and ethical financial planner.
-CFPs must adhere to a code of ethics and professional responsibility, and every applicant must pass a background check before obtaining his or her designation.
+CFP professionals must adhere to a code of ethics and professional responsibility, and every applicant must pass a background check before obtaining his or her designation.

 Those who obtain the CFP designation usually go on to provide professional financial advice to individuals.
 However, the CFP designation also gives an advantage to people in a broad range of industries and employment.

 How Does a Certified Financial Planner (CFP) Work?

 Many financial advisors and planners choose to pursue a CFP certification to improve their financial planning skills and easily communicate their expertise and credibility (and thus marketability) to potential prospects and clients.

 Because only an estimated 20% of financial advisors hold a CFP certification, the credential is highly sought after by financial experts and CFP professionals are considered some of the most widely-respected financial planners in the field.

 According to the CFP-issuing CFP Board, becoming a CFP professional is a multi-step process that requires: